ED7136 - Curriculum Evaluation and Development (2019/20)

 Besides being used for assessment submission and feedback, the VLE also provides extensive guidance on the assessment process, and links to numerous online resources – which are also demonstrated in class.

-Both the peer reviews and self-evaluation component of the final report provide opportunities for reflective learning, as do class discussions and exchanges among colleagues from different areas.
+Both the peer reviews (exchanged online) and self-evaluation component of the final report provide opportunities for reflective learning, as do class discussions and exchanges among colleagues from different areas.

 Participants should be able to:

-1. Review curricula in terms of educational 'good practice' and specific benchmarks or sets of
+1. Critically review curricula in terms of educational 'good practice' and specific benchmarks or sets of recommendations.

-2. Explain professional practice in terms of educational principles and curricular issues,
+2. Explain professional practice in terms of educational principles and curricular issues - acknowledging the context and complex nature of HE courses.

-3. Develop strategies for planning, implementing and evaluating curricula.
+3. Develop strategies for planning, implementing and evaluating curricula, informed by theoretical concepts and models

 Hervey, J. [ed.]
 (1998), LTDI Evaluation Cookbook, Edinburgh, Heriot-Watt University http://www.icbl.hw.ac.uk/ltdi/cookbook/